-Victor Ibizube, our territory retail Executive in Nigeria who has been with Cellulant for 2 years and 10 months, narrated that he got attracted to Cellulant because of its pan-African outlook and having the opportunity to be part of the company he was able to appreciate the company more through its people and culture as well as the value placed on learning and development.
+Victor Ibizube, our territory retail Executive in Nigeria who has been with Cellulant for 2 years and 10 months.
+Narrated that he got attracted to Cellulant because of its pan-African outlook.
+For him having the opportunity to be part of the company he was able to appreciate the company more through its people and culture as well as the value placed on learning and development.

-Victor has been with Cellulant for 2 years and 10 months, when he is not busy solving Africa’s payment problems he spends his free time either reading fictional and religious books, listening to music across all genres or spending time with his family.
+When he is not busy solving Africa’s payment problems.
+He enjoys spends his free time reading fictional and religious books, listening to music across all genres or spending time with his family.